 Sorry to break it to you but programming is not sitting down at a computer, cracking your fingers, and furiously typing at your keyboard hacking the mainframe.

 I know we all want to be this guy.

 Programming is about strategizing and breaking problems down into sequential steps.
-When you finally figure out that problem, its the greatest feeling in the world.
+When you finally figure out that problem, it’s the greatest feeling in the world.
 Knowing you have just made another small step at becoming a better programmer.

 If it doesn’t feel that way?

-Then programming probably isn’t for you.
+Well, then programming probably isn’t for you.
 Honestly, you would have to be insane to ever put yourself through hours of mind-numbing debugging to not get that sweet satisfaction when your code finally works as intended!

 Anyways, those are my steps for building better software and having a re-usable outline for planning a coding project.
 If this article helped you, please consider sharing it with your friends!
 It helps me out a lot.